 Decorative map of Columbia, part of Ecuador extending south to Esmereldas, and Venezuela extending east nearly to Caracas.
-Includes two large compass roses, and two large cartouches.
+Includes 2 large compass roses, and two large cartouches.

-Provides an excellent view of mid-17th-century Columbia, including the course of the Magdalena River and its major tributaries.
+Provides excellent view of mid 17th Century Columbia, including the course of the Magdallena River and its major tributaries.

 Jan Janssonius (also known as Johann or Jan Jansson or Janszoon) (1588-1664) was a renowned geographer and publisher of the seventeenth century, when the Dutch dominated map publishing in Europe.
 Born in Arnhem, Jan was first exposed to the trade via his father, who was also a bookseller and publisher.
 In 1612, Jan married the daughter of Jodocus Hondius, who was also a prominent mapmaker and seller.
 Jonssonius’ first maps date from 1616.

 In the 1630s, Janssonius worked with his brother-in-law, Henricus Hondius.
 Their most successful venture was to reissue the Mercator-Hondius atlas.
 Jodocus Hondius had acquired the plates to the Mercator atlas, first published in 1595, and added 36 additional maps.
 After Hondius died in 1612, Henricus took over publication; Janssonius joined the venture in 1633.
 Eventually, the atlas was renamed the Atlas Novus and then the Atlas Major, by which time it had expanded to eleven volumes.
 Janssonius is also well known for his volume of English county maps, published in 1646.